nodejs/diagnostics/documentation/hang/step2/using_chrome_devtools.md

 our programs and get our hands on every slice of our code and values of its local variables.

-It is worth to know that also inspectors are built to be production safe, *as long as properly used*.
+It is worth to know that inspectors are built to be production safe, *as long as properly used*.
 Attaching to a production instance using Chrome DevTools is discouraged.